 What a wonderful teacher music is!
 If you’re one of the gifted and talented teachers that can hold a tune and strum the guitar, your gifts will shine through in a classroom.
-However, if you’re like the rest of us who dare only sing in private or at karaoke night, fret not – you can still incorporate music into just about any lesson plan.
+However, if you’re like the rest of us who dare only sing in private or at karaoke night, fret not – you can still incorporate ESL listening activities into just about any lesson plan.

 With each concept, grammar rule, vocab list or societal custom you chose to teach, you should always leave a little room for something light and creative.
 Keeping your students happy keeps them interested, engaged, and will result in them actually learning to speak and understand English.